Cyphrme/URLFormJS/README.md

 Tests are also [Github hosted](https://cyphrme.github.io/URLFormJS/browsertestjs/browsertest.html).

+# More Notes
+## URI Encoding
+Only URLFormJS defined parameter values are URI encoded.
+Keys and existing URI components ("extras") are left untouched.

-#### Demonstration that fragment is not sent to the server from the browser.
+## Demonstration that fragment is not sent to the server from the browser.
 The test server logs requests and can be used to demonstrated that fragment is not sent to the server by the browser by visiting `https://localhost:8082?name=bob#test` or using curl: